 Customize Design Thinking to your business; modify steps that don’t work for you.

 Don’t get stuck in rigid processes or lists of steps.
 Don’t get caught in the jargon.
-The most important aspect of Design Thinking is leveraging customer insights, and the process of iterative design.
-Learn whatever you can from the experts, but modify the process to meet your needs.
+The most important aspect of the Design Thinking process is leveraging customer insights, and the process of iterative design.
+Gather a deep understanding from the experts, but modify the process to meet your needs.

 Design Thinking requires executive sponsorship.